 If you already have your own home before getting married in a community property state, avoid putting your spouse’s name on the title.
 Many people do this but later lose that house after divorce.
 While you could argue that you only did that for estate planning purposes, the family courts almost always never accept such an argument.
 If you’re not prepared to give half of what you own to your spouse in a divorce, don’t add their name to your bank accounts or deed.

-It’s easy to keep your premarital financial accounts and deed separate.
+It’s easy to keep your premarital financial accounts and deeds separate.
 However, there’s a problem when it comes to maintaining that premarital property.